 US Study Abroad Semester Program at DBS

-- Foundation Course - The Foundation Course is an interdisciplinary, introductory course on Irish politics, history, literature and culture.
-It is a mandatory course given during the first few weeks
+The Foundation Course is an interdisciplinary, introductory course on Irish politics, history, literature and culture.
+It is a mandatory course given during the first few weeks.

-- Elective Courses - in a variety of disciplines, including business, psychology, economics, film, cultural and media studies
+Courses are provided in a variety of disciplines, including business, psychology, economics, film, cultural and media studies.

-- Internships - offered at no additional cost to students in over 42 different organizations, facilitated by a dedicated Employer Liaison Officer
+Offered at no additional cost to students in over 42 different organizations, facilitated by a dedicated Employer Liaison Officer.

-- Weekend field trips - enhance classroom experience included in the study abroad program
+Enhance classroom experience included in the study abroad programme.

-- Full-time on-site Resident Director assists students in making the transition from living and studying in the U.S. to living and studying in Dublin
+The Director assists students in making the transition from living and studying in the U.S. to living and studying in Dublin.(Only for FIE students).

 The Foundation Course is an interdisciplinary, introductory course on Irish politics, history, literature and culture.
 Casually referred to as “Ireland 101”, it is a comprehensive, mandatory course given during the first few weeks of each semester.
 It is offered exclusively to American study abroad students who are just beginning their semester abroad and is an excellent means for them to familiarize themselves with Ireland.
 The Foundation Course is enhanced by weekend field trips along with other historical sites that bring much of the academic coursework to life.
 The Foundation Course is 3 credit hours.